tangrams/tron-style/README.md

 ## TRON 2.0

-Welcome to TRON2.0 by [Geraldine Sarmiento](https://twitter.com/sensescape) and [Patricio Gonzalez Vivo](https://twitter.com/patriciogv).
+Welcome to TRON 2.0 by [Geraldine Sarmiento](https://twitter.com/sensescape) and [Patricio Gonzalez Vivo](https://twitter.com/patriciogv).
 Rebuilt from the ground up to take advantage of the latest features of [Tangram (JS and ES)](https://mapzen.com/products/tangram/) graphics engine and conventions.

 TRON is an exploration of scale transformations in the visual language of TRON with the use of Tangram [blocks](http://tangrams.github.io/blocks/).
 On this new version, visual forms and elements transform per zoom, revealing new cartographic details and a new experience of scale.

 Beside the design challenges we want to make the source more approachable by dividing the scene file in multiple smaller pieces.
 So instead of having a single monolitical `.yaml` scene file you will find smaller modules that focus on a particular aspect of the map scene.